aspose-total/Aspose.Total-Products/total/en/android-java/conversion/odt-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to ODP in Android Apps or Online App" h2="ODT to ODP conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+Document conversion is a process of transforming a document from one file format to another.
+For example, you may need to convert an ODT file to an ODP file.

+<h2>How Aspose.Total Helps for ODT to ODP Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert ODT file to ODP, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert ODT file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as ODP.
+Aspose.Total for Android via Java is a collection of file format automation libraries that can help you automate the document conversion process in your Android applications.
+It includes document manipulation API Aspose.Words for Android Java, which can be used to convert ODT file format to HTML.
+After that, you can use PowerPoint API Aspose.Slides for Android Java to create a new Presentation, write HTML content in it, and save it as ODP.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}